-Open Class, 4-H, and FFA participants bring their animals to compete with others in their class.
-Competitions are held for livestock - horse, cattle, pig, poultry, goat, and sheep as well as companion animals - dogs, cats, rabbits, and guinea pigs.
-Participants are judged for their showmanship which is evaluated by three categories, personal appearance, presentation of the animal, and preparation of the animal.
+Open Class, 4-H, and FFA participants can bring their animals to compete with others at the Brown County Fair.
+Competitions held for livestock include: horse, cattle, swine, poultry, goat, and sheep as well as companion animals - dogs, cats, rabbits, and guinea pigs.

 What is Open Class?

 Anyone who raises animals being shown at the Brown County Fair is welcome to participate in the Open Class Division, which is separate from our 4-H and FFA divisions.
-Participants do not have to be Brown county residents and there is no fee for entering any competition.
+Participants do not have to be Brown county residents.
 See the Livestock Book for more information about bringing livestock to the fair.

 Get a Taste of Farm Life